-The City of Kenai's economy follows the economy of the surrounding KPB and the State of Alaska (State).
+The City of Kenai's economy follows the economy of the surrounding KPB and the State of Alaska.
 Among KPB cities, Kenai has ranked highest in gross sales since 2011.
-Kenai was the 37th top US port for commercial fisheries volume (31.9 million pounds landed) with a value of more than \$31.7 million.
+As of 2020 Kenai was the 55th top US port for commercial fisheries volume (8.2 million pounds landed) with a value of more than \$6.5 million.
 Kenai's economy, like the State, is heavily dependent on the price of oil.
 Many Kenai residents work in the oil and gas industry in Cook Inlet and other parts of Alaska.
+Other significant local employers include Education and Health Services, Retail Trade and Leisure and Hospitality businesses.